Pair production of massive charged vector bosons from the worldline

-Hence, the cohomology at $p=1$ coincides with the one obtained from the bosonic worldline model, with $W_\mu(x)$ being the massive spin-1 field. \paragraph{Interacting theory} The coupling with the background field $A_\mu(x)$ is realized by
+where, requiring $\ket{\psi}$ to be Grassmann-odd, the Grassmann parities and ghost numbers of the component fields $W_\mu(x), \varphi (x), f(x)$ are all vanishing.
+The field equations, obtained by computing $\Q \ket{\psi}=0$, are found to be the same as the ones reported in \eqref{Proca0}--\eqref{algebraic}.
+Upon eliminating the auxiliary field $f$, the gauge symmetries derived from $\delta \ket{\psi}=\Q \ket{\xi}$ correspond exactly to those in Eq.~\eqref{gauge} Hence, the cohomology at $p=1$ coincides with the one obtained from the bosonic worldline model, with $W_\mu(x)$ being the massive spin-1 field. \paragraph{Interacting theory} The coupling with the background field $A_\mu(x)$ is realized by

 The squared deformed BRST charge now reads

 In general, it is not zero.
 However, when its action is restricted to the subspace $p=1$, see \eqref{eq: s=1 state ferm}, all but the first term vanish

 Once again, we find that nilpotency is achieved if the background electromagnetic field $A_\mu$ is on-shell. \paragraph{Effective action in EM background} To construct the path integral for the interacting theory in the $p= 0,1$ sectors, one proceeds just as in the free theory.
 Taking a constant background electromagnetic field in the Fock-Schwinger gauge \eqref{FS}, the path integral becomes